ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 So, there are different types of nodes and edges.
 We can connect them together (to go up to a higher abstraction layer) or break them down (go down).

-The key is to recognise the different types of nodes and edges, see how they connect together or break them down.
+The key is to recognise the different types of nodes and edges, see how they connect together or break them down by understanding the landscape of abstraction layers.

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.